-- Solution 1: A number of things could be causing this.
-Try the following troubleshooting steps. - Check if other PCs work.
+Solution 1: A number of things could be causing this.
+Try the following troubleshooting steps.

+- Check if other PCs work.
 If they do, ensure that your PCs IP settings are correct.
-If using a Fixed (Static) IP Address, check the Network Mask, Default gateway and DNS as well as the IP Address. - If the PCs are configured correctly, but still not working, check the Wireless Broadband router.
+If using a Fixed (Static) IP Address, check the Network Mask, Default gateway and DNS as well as the IP Address. - If the PCs are configured correctly, but still not working, check the Wireless Router.
 Ensure that it is connected and ON.
 Connect to it and check its settings.
-(If you can't connect to it, check the LAN and power connections.) - If the Wireless Broadband router is configured correctly, check your Internet connection (DSL/Cable modem etc) to see that it is working correctly.
+(If you can't connect to it, check the LAN and power connections.) - If the Wireless Router is configured correctly, check your Internet connection (DSL/Cable modem etc) to see that it is working correctly.

-Problem 2: Some applications do not run properly when using the Wireless Broadband router.
+Problem 2: Some applications do not run properly when using the Wireless Router.

-Solution 2: The Wireless Broadband router processes the data passing through it, so it is not transparent.
+Solution 2: The Wireless Router processes the data passing through it, so it is not transparent.